-Michael McDiarmid, Superintendent General Note: SD 54 provided a 4.8% performance-based increase effective August 1, 2020 for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 54 will forgo standard performance-based increases for the 2020/21 performance year.
+Scott Brian Stinson, Superintendent of Schools General Note: SD 62 provided a 5.06% performance-based increase effective September 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 62 will forgo standard performance-based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
 While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
-David Margerm, Secretary Treasurer General Note: SD 54 provided a 4.8% performance-based increase effective August 1, 2020 for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 54 will forgo standard performance-based increases for the 2020/21 performance year.
+For the fiscal year 2021/2022, the superintendent's salary increased by 2% as he moved from the salary grid effective July 1, 2020 to the salary grid effective July 1, 2021.
+Other Note: Taxable Mileage Reimbursement Paul Block, Associate Superintendent General Note: SD 62 provided a 5.06% performance-based increase effective September 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 62 will forgo standard performance-based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
 While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
-Matthew Monkman, Assistant Superintendent General Note: SD 54 provided a 5.1% performance-based increase effective August 1, 2020 for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 54 will forgo standard performance-based increases for the 2020/21 performance year.
+Other Note: Taxable Mileage Reimbursement Harold Cull, Secretary Treasurer General Note: SD 62 provided a 5.06% performance-based increase effective September 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 62 will forgo standard performance-based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
-While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
-Other Note: FSA Marking Honorarium
+While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year Stephanie Hedley-Smith, Associate Superintendent General Note: SD 62 provided a 5.06% performance-based increase effective September 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 62 will forgo standard performance-based increases for the 2020/21 performance year.
+Superintendent compensation decisions are the purview of elected School Boards.
+While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year Other Note: Taxable Mileage Reimbursement David Strange, Associate Superintendent General Note: SD 62 provided a 5.06% performance-based increase effective September 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 62 will forgo standard performance-based increases for the 2020/21 performance year.
+Superintendent compensation decisions are the purview of elected School Boards.
+While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year Other Note: Taxable Mileage Reimbursement